As Seen In

 Though cybercrime has been around for many decades, the risks have increased exponentially in recent years.

 It is time for every MSP to implement contracts and policies to allocate those risks and provide for quick, easy and favorable resolution of any disputes.

-The MSP Legal Starter Pack was created because we realize that when risks and potential liabilities evolve, businesses need an agreement that evolves with the times to manage those risks and allocate / limit those liabilities while allowing MSPs to control scope and manage client expectations in a mostly automated way.
+The MSP Legal Starter Pack was created because we realize that when risks and potential liabilities evolve, businesses need contracts that keep up and help MSPs manage those evolving risks and limit their legal liabilities while continuing to control scope and manage client expectations in a mostly automated way.

 What’s Included In

 MASTER SERVICE AGREEMENT (MSA)